demosai23/DSAMidterm/README.md

      ```bash
      cd my-app
      ```
-   - This command creates a new React project named `my-custom-react-app`.
-It installs all necessary dependencies and sets up the project structure.

 4. **Run the Development Server**
 - Start the React development server by running the command
    ```bash